DankZone/WoolenHUD/README.md

 This HUD is known to support these screen ratios: `16:9` `16:10`</br>

-Please report any issues in the issues tab on this repository or [click here](https://github.com/DankZone/WoolenHUD/issues)
+Please report any issues in the issues tab on this repository or [click here](https://github.com/DankZone/WoolenHUD/issues) Help is greatly appreciated.
+If you want to help in the maintanence of WoolenHUD, sumbit a pull request [here](https://github.com/DankZone/WoolenHUD/pulls)